vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 - Establish the DS team - org model and ownership

+---
 **Core DS Workflow**
 ![png](../images/building_ds/DSWorkflow.png)

-Process
+*Process:*
 Documentation and workflow standards across business narrative (problem statements) down to the technical nitty gritty; at startups simplicity and a doc framework that is centralized is important.
 For example, N miscellaneous powerpoints shouldn’t serve as documentation and DS teams keep powerpoint to a minimum.

-Architecture
+*Architecture:*
 You need a ML stack that can support 3 basic functions (many ML tools/platforms provide more than 1 of these functions).
-Quite simply these are:

-Feature Store - how we enrich and transform both internal and external 3rd party data
+- Feature Store - how we enrich and transform both internal and external 3rd party data

-Model Store - how we build and deploy DS products/models
+- Model Store - how we build and deploy DS products/models

-Monitoring Store - how we monitor and improve those products/models
+- Monitoring Store - how we monitor and improve those products/models

+---

 **Core DS Skill Sets**
 ![png](../images/building_ds/DSSkillsets.png)

+---

 **Where does data science fit in the current org?**
 The above are table stakes, the number 1 reason cause of failure are alignment of incentives and establishing clear ownership.